CLARIAH/COW/README.md

 ```

+# CSVW to RDF support

+* Extended CSVW standard to support Jinja2 template formatting in URL patterns.

 ## OLD (below)

 This repository contains a collection of conversion scripts for various datasets and code lists to RDF: